-Pork Meal is produced when pork is cooked down to release fat and water, creating a concentrated, highly digestible source of animal protein.
+Anchovy & Sardine Meal is produced when anchovy fish & sardine fish are cooked down to release fat and water, and then ground, creating a concentrated, highly digestible source of animal protein.

 Dried Egg Product is dried, whole, cooked eggs (minus shells).
 It is often added to pet foods to increase the protein biological value.